-We propose a decomposition to distinguish between Knightian uncertainty (ambiguity) and risk, where the first measures the uncertainty about the probability distribution generating the data, while the second measures uncertainty about the odds of the outcomes when the probability distribution is known.
-We use the Survey of Professional Forecasters (SPF) density forecasts to quantify overall uncertainty as well as the evolution of the different components of uncertainty over time and investigate their importance for macroeconomic fluctuations.
-We also study the behavior and evolution of the various components of our decomposition in a model that features ambiguity and risk.
+We propose a decomposition to distinguish among several notions of uncertainty such as uncertainty about the probability distribution generating the data (broadly speaking, model-misspecification) and uncertainty about the odds of the outcomes when the probability distribution is known (risk).
+We obtain various measures for these notions of uncertainty: some based on past data (referred to as ex-post measures), while others are forward-looking in nature (referred to as ex-ante measures).
+We use the US Survey of Professional Forecaster's (SPF) density forecasts to quantify overall uncertainty as well as the evolution of the different components of uncertainty over time and investigate their importance for macroeconomic fluctuations.

-Keywords: Uncertainty, Risk, Ambiguity, Knightian Uncertainty, Survey of Professional Forecasters, Predictive Densities.
+Keywords: Uncertainty, Risk, Survey of Professional Forecasters, Predictive Densities.
 J.E.L.
 Codes: C22, C52, C53.1